Ytterøy Municipality

 Ytterøy is a former municipality in the old Nord-Trøndelag county, Norway.
 The municipality existed from 1838 until its dissolution in 1964.
 Originally, it was a large municipality that encompassed the island of Ytterøya and parts of the mainland to the northwest of the island on the west side of the Trondheimsfjord.
 By 1964 when it was dissolved, Ytterøy only included the 28 km2 island of Ytterøya.
-Since 1964, the island has been part of what is now the municipality of Levanger in Trøndelag county.
-The island is connected to the rest of Levanger by a ferry that crosses the Trondheimsfjord.
+Since 1964, the island has been part of what is now Levanger Municipality in Trøndelag county.
+The island is connected to the rest of the municipality by the Levanger–Hokstad Ferry that crosses the Trondheimsfjord.
 The main church for the municipality was Ytterøy Church.

-History
+Prior to its dissolution in 1964, the 27.8 km2 municipality was the 617th largest by area out of the 689 municipalities in Norway.
+Ytterøy Municipality was the 646th most populous municipality in Norway with a population of about 803.
+The municipality's population density was 28.9 PD/km2 and its population had increased by 7.9% over the previous 10-year period.

+General information

 The prestegjeld of Ytterøy was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1867, the mainland part of the municipality was separated from Ytterøy to form the new municipality of Mosvik og Verran (population: 2,949).
-This left a much smaller municipality of Ytterøy with 1,499 residents living on the island of Ytterøya.
+On 1 January 1867, the mainland part of the municipality was separated from Ytterøy to form the new Mosvik og Verran Municipality (population: 2,949).
+This left a much smaller Ytterøy Municipality with 1,499 residents living on the island of Ytterøya.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Ytterøy was merged with the neighboring municipality of Levanger.
-Prior to the merger, Ytterøy had 772 residents.
+On 1 January 1964, Ytterøy Municipality was merged with the neighboring Levanger Municipality on the mainland.
+Prior to the merger, Ytterøy Municipality had 772 residents.

 Name

 The municipality (originally the parish) is named after the island of Ytterøya (Øyin ýtri, or more recently Ýtriøy) since the first Ytterøy Church was built there.
 The first element of the original name is the definite singular form of øy which means "island".
 The last element is ýtri which means "outer".
-Thus the meaning of the name is "the outer island" (as opposed to the nearby Inderøy which means "the inner island").
-Before the 20th century, the name was spelled Ytterøen.
+Thus the meaning of the name is "the outer island" (as opposed to the nearby Inderøya which means "the inner island").
+Historically, the name of the municipality was spelled Ytterøen.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Ytterøy.

+Churches

+The Church of Norway had one parish (sokn) within Ytterøy Municipality.
+At the time of the municipal dissolution, it was part of the Ytterøy prestegjeld and the Sør-Innherad prosti (deanery) in the Diocese of Nidaros.

+Geography

+The highest point in the municipality was the 210 m tall mountain Sandstadheia on the western end of the island of Ytterøya.